fernandreu/office-ribbonx-editor/README.md

 - Possibility of reloading a file's contents (i.e. those not viewed in the editor, such as spreadsheet values) before saving it.
 This avoids accidental loss of data.
 For example, an Excel file could be opened in the editor first, then edited in Excel, then saved in the editor, at which point you would lose those changes
+- Possibility of customizing some aspects of the editor such as font size and color
 - Plus all the features of the original Windows Forms project

 ![Screenshot](Screenshot.png)